 The following techniques and best practices will help you better align your company's performance with your projections and goals.

 Expense fluctuations, like increased marketing expenses or unexpected operational issues, can be prevented through meticulous planning and control.
-Using a zero based budgeting process, where every expense is justified for each period, can help you identify and reduce or eliminate unnecessary costs.
+Using a zero-based budgeting process, where every expense is justified for each period, can help you identify and reduce or eliminate unnecessary costs.

-Managing cash flow
+2. Manage cash flow

 The subscription-based SaaS model heightens cash flow challenges because it takes time to recoup customer acquisition costs.
-Consistent billing and timely collections are crucial.
-Real-time AR (accounts receivable) tracking tools help you identify and address such issues promptly.
+Consistent billing and timely collections are crucial.Â

-Keeping the balance sheet in check
+3. Keep the balance sheet in check

 Balance sheet items like assets, liabilities, and equity can vary.
 Look for ways to put your business in a better position (e.g. refinancing loans at better interest rates).
+Balance sheet forecasting can be a good way to start exploring your options here.Â

 How to gain better control over your budget variances